scafelicodes/scafelicodes/README.md

 I'm a Front End Developer.
 Every day is a new chance to do something better.

-- 🏡 brazilian, based in Rio de Janeiro
+🏡 Brazilian, based in Rio de Janeiro <br/>
-- 💜 geek, gamer, cinema & photography lover
+💜 Geek, gamer, cinema & photography lover <br/>
-- 👩‍🎓 bachelor in Applied Mathematics, UFRJ

 ## My Values
 🧠 Thoughtful & Inclusive Development <br/>